 *.meta type of placeholders - Display any value from WordPress

-Among placeholders, there's one that has superpowers of accessing any data stored in meta table.
+Among placeholders, there's one that has "superpowers" of accessing any data stored in a meta table.

 What is metadata?

-A brief explanation for those, who aren't familiar with WordPress process of adding metadata to objects (posts, users, products).
-When it comes to post family (which consists of post, page, but also order and product for WooCommerce) the basic data is stored in wp_posts table in database, and any extra data is associated with post in wp_postmeta table.
+A brief explanation for those, who aren't familiar with WordPress's process of adding metadata to objects (posts, users, products).
+When it comes to the post family (which consists of post, page, but also order and product for WooCommerce) the basic data is stored in the wp_posts

 Classic WordPress and WooCommerce metadata isn't the only use case of this behavior.
 Advanced Custom Fields also uses extensively meta table to save your data.